erdogant/d3graph/README.md

 ### Examples

 Click on the following image to load the interactive **Titanic** network that is created with ``d3graph``.
-Note that the relations are determined using [HNet](https://erdogant.github.io/hnet/pages/html/Examples.html#titanic-dataset)
+Note that the relations are determined using [HNet.
+Click here to make the network.](https://erdogant.github.io/hnet/pages/html/Examples.html#titanic-dataset)

 <p align="left">
   <a href="https://erdogant.github.io/docs/d3graph/titanic_example/index.html">